Glaucoma Treatment in Thousand Oaks

 Who Is At Risk For Developing glaucoma?

-While anyone can develop glaucoma, some people are at a higher risk for developing disease.
+While anyone can develop glaucoma, some people are at a higher risk of developing the disease.
 These people may include those who:

 - Are over the age of 60